 Those who successfully complete the Preliminary Credential and are employed have 120 days to begin work on their Professional Clear Credential.
-Candidates can choose to earn their clear credential on campus or online.
-A Change of Program Form must be submitted in order to be admitted and advised for the Individual Induction Plan (IIP) process.
+Candidates earn their clear credential online.
+An admissions application and current résumé must be submitted to be admitted and advised for the Individual Induction Plan (IIP) process.
 During this advisement, the IIP is developed and permission is given to register for Clear Credential coursework.

 Note: Those in the credential/master’s programs are allowed to continue with their master’s coursework while they are completing their Clear Credential program.

 - Flexible program schedules allow students to take classes online, or just one night a week while earning their credential.